Universal Approximation with Quadratic Deep Networks: Discussions and Conclusion

+\bio{jinjunxiong.png} Dr. Jinjun Xiong is a program director for cognitive computing systems research at the IBM T.J.
+Watson Research Center and a co-director of the IBM-Illinois Center for Cognitive Computing Systems Research.
+His research interests include cognitive computing, big data analytics, deep learning, smarter energy, and VLSI circuits and systems.
+Dr. Xiong received a PhD in electrical engineering from the University of California, Los Angeles.
+He has received four Best Paper Awards, one Best Paper in Track Award, and eight nominations for Best Paper Awards.
+He is an IBM Master Inventor and has received various IBM technical achievement awards and the IEEE Region One Outstanding Technical Contribution Award. \endbio

-\begin{IEEEbiography}[{ }]{Ge Wang.} (F'02) is currently a Clark and Crossan Chair Professor and the Director of the Biomedical Imaging Center, Rensselaer Polytechnic Institute, USA.
+\bio{ge-wang.jpg} Dr. Ge Wang is currently a Clark and Crossan Chair Professor and the Director of the Biomedical Imaging Center, Rensselaer Polytechnic Institute, USA.
 He authored the papers on the first spiral/helical cone-beam/multi-slice CT algorithm.
 Currently, there are over 100 million medical CT scans yearly with a majority in the spiral cone-beam mode.
 He pioneered bioluminescence tomography.
-His group published the first papers on interior tomography and omnitomography (all-in-one) to acquire diverse data sets simultaneously (allat-once).
+His group published the first papers on interior tomography and omnitomography (all-in-one) to acquire diverse data sets simultaneously (all-at-once).
 His results were featured in Nature, Science, and PNAS, and recognized with awards.
 He has written more than 430 peer-reviewed journal publications.
-He is a Fellow of SPIE, OSA, AIMBE, AAPM, and AAAS. \end{IEEEbiography}
+He is a Fellow of SPIE, OSA, AIMBE, AAPM, and AAAS. \endbio